jonathanbriehl/tailwindcss-wordpress/readme.txt

 == Description ==

-Blank WP theme with Tailwind CSS ready to go
+Blank WP theme with Tailwind CSS ready to go — simple or Laravel Mix with SASS

 == Installation ==